carosellagiuliano-max/welltry/codex.md

 - Run reliably for many years in production in Switzerland
 - Be legally safe under Swiss DSG and EU GDPR
 - Handle real money in CHF, taxes, invoices and charge backs
+- Support proper accounting and auditability
 - Scale later from one salon to multiple salons without painful rewrites
 - Be maintainable by other engineers in the future

 You are asked an explicit question

-Has everything important been thought through, including the silent killers that usually appear after twelve to twenty four months in production, such as tax details, deletion rules, idempotent payments, no show handling, time zones, double bookings and data migration
+Has everything important been thought through, including the silent killers that usually appear after twelve to twenty four months in production, such as tax details, deletion rules, idempotent payments, no show handling, time zones, double bookings, POS reality, migrations and environment separation

 You must treat this as a real product, not a demo.